himb-coral-nursery/himb-coral-nursery.github.io/facilities.md

 ### Species Availability

-*After sampling, we are able to retain leftover fragments for growout and potential future research use.*

 | Coral species | Nursery abundance | Field abundance |
 | :--- | :---: | :---: |
 | *Montipora capitata* | High | High |